-Traditionally, insolvency practitioners have become involved with corporations in advisory capacities.
+advisory capacities.
 Of course, these "roles" have a way of mutating and evolving such that an insolvency practitioner may end up being asked to wear different or additional "hats" as the job goes on.
-Such developments may give rise to serious ethical (and corporate governance issues) in a particular situation.
-The Insolvency Practitioners Association in the United Kingdom gives a good example of that type of situation in one of their recent Ethical Helpline Publications as follows:
+Such developments may give rise to serious ethical and corporate governance issues in a particular situation.
+The Insolvency Practitioners Association in the United Kingdom gives a good example of that type of situation in one of its recent Ethical Helpline Publications as follows: